misslivirose/data-introspection/docs/index.md

 Data introspection is the practice of using data as a playground for personal development.
 Through a data introspection practice, an individual collects, analyzes, and reflects on their digital footprint in order to surface insights about their habits, preferences, patterns, growth, and well-being.

+### Data Introspection Tenets
+1. Data-as-architecture enables flexibility and dynamism for future exploration and re-framing
+2. The self is a construction of data our physical bodies have accumulated over time
+3. Applying data analytics and visualizations to personal data is a valid and emergent form of self-discovery
+4. You have more data than you think

 ### Introduction to Data Introspection

 ![Alt text](./img/data-zine.pdf){ type=application/pdf style="width:100%; height:1000px;" }